 Tying it All Together – What Can We Do To Prepare?

-To achieve that mix of humanization and automation, you need the tools and resources that let you create and schedule content to save you time, but that also allow you to be creative and really tell the story of your brand.
+To achieve that mix of humanization and automation, you need the tools and resources that let you create and schedule all types of content to post on social media to save you time, but that also allow you to be creative and really tell the story of your brand.